Kenner82/Grade_Calculation/README.md

 <img width="344" alt="spreadsheet_screenshot" src="https://user-images.githubusercontent.com/111674383/214432247-14f6c1c3-64ce-4925-bb5a-532e260d6925.png">

 A pivot table was then used to break down the total number of points earned and possible for each activity type.
+Filters were used to display only the target assignment types and none of the blank rows.

 <img width="238" alt="pivot_table_screenshot" src="https://user-images.githubusercontent.com/111674383/214434153-a664f3b6-3a51-40c3-b716-a51db7ef3d8d.png">